Command the room by being an exceptional facilitator

-Set norms, outcomes, and scope of the meeting with all participants
+3. Set ground rules, clarified outcomes, and the scope of the meeting with all participants

-Consolidated the known objections or hot buttons into concise orderly buckets for you to represent to the room upfront vs. allowing those most upset to share
+6. Consolidated the known objections or hot buttons into concise orderly buckets for you to represent to the room upfront vs. allowing those most upset to share.

 Yet, someone is still going off-topic, negative, or taking too much airtime.

-The first time a person speaks for more than 2 minutes, interrupt them with a question.
-Help establish a cadence and tempo that we want to hear many voices and keep responses and ideas to ~90 seconds.
+1. The first time a person speaks for more than 2 minutes, interrupt them with a question.

 Great phrases: